-4.3 Polar Organic Chemical Integrated Samplers
+4.4 Polar Organic Chemical Integrative Samplers

-SWCA deployed the POCIS at HCS460 and HSM470 during the months of February, April, June, August, October, and December 2017.
+SWCA deployed the POCIS at HCS460 and HSM470 during the months of February, April, June, August, October, and December 2018.
 Lost POCISs, human tampering, and any variations in deployment locations are discussed in Appendix C.

-SWCA staff constructed deployment devices at SWCA's San Antonio office in 2017.
+SWCA staff constructed deployment devices at SWCA's San Antonio office in 2017 and 2018.
 Staff poured two-inch-thick, 18-inch-diameter concrete disks and set a stainless-steel basket approximately one inch deep in the center of the disk.
 SWCA staff formed handles by inserting both ends of an 18-inch length of vinyl-coated stainless-steel cable into each side of the disk.
 Site numbers were marked in the wet concrete to dedicate each device to a sample location.
-The concrete was allowed to cure, and each device was decontaminated following the EAA Groundwater Quality Monitoring Plan guidelines and placed in a clean plastic bag prior to the first deployment.
+The concrete was allowed to cure, and each device was decontaminated in accordance with the EAA Groundwater Quality Monitoring Plan guidelines (Appendix D) and placed in a clean plastic bag prior to the first deployment.
 The same decontamination procedures were followed for subsequent sampling events.
-SWCA constructed additional deployment devices in 2017 to replace devices lost or damaged in the field.
+SWCA constructed additional deployment devices in 2018 to replace devices lost or damaged in the field.
+In February 2018, the deployment device at HCS460 could not be found possibly due to human tampering.
+SWCA began using two stainless-steel colanders for the month of August to serve as an encasement to hold the POCIS membrane.
+The colander encasement was locked onto the cable above the tube chute at location HCS460.
+In the San Marcos Springs complex, the colander encasement was locked onto the Passive Diffusion Sample deployment device.

 EST shipped the POCIS to SWCA in two sealed metal containers.
 Each container held three POCIS already mounted onto a carrier and sealed over argon gas.
-Upon arrival at each sample location, SWCA staff removed the POCIS carrier from the metal container and then inserted the carrier into a stainless steel cylindrical basket set in the concrete deployment device.
-Staff then inverted a second stainless steel basket and placed it on top of the first basket, thereby enclosing the POCIS inside the two baskets.
+Upon arrival at each sample location, SWCA staff removed the POCIS carrier from the metal container and then inserted the carrier into a stainless-steel cylindrical basket set in the concrete deployment device.
+Staff then inverted a second stainless-steel basket and placed it on top of the first basket, thereby enclosing the POCIS inside the two baskets.
 The two baskets were secured to one another with plastic cable ties and stainless-steel wire.
 SWCA staff then gently lowered the device into the water.
 Installation date and time and POCIS identification numbers were noted in the field notebook and on the metal shipping container.
 To retrieve the POCIS, staff simply removed the devices from the water, cut the cable ties, and removed the stainless-steel wire.
 Staff then immediately placed the POCIS back in the dedicated metal shipping container and noted the retrieval date and time.
 Deployment devices were secured at SWCA offices when POCIS were not deployed.
 Representative photographs of field activities are included in Appendix E.